EvanBG42/gbc-dev-testing/README.md

-# Gameboy / Color Development Testing
+# Game Boy / Color Development Testing
 This is a repo for testing and learning Game Boy / Color development

 ## Resources